 | Lean pilot total | $45-$250/month | Good for 10,000 monthly users when feature use is controlled. |

 The numbers above are operating-cost estimates only.
-They exclude the licence fee, custom development, support staff, field training, SMS/WhatsApp delivery, official weather and commodity feeds, custom analytics, and compliance work.
+They exclude custom development, support staff, field training, SMS/WhatsApp delivery, official weather and commodity feeds, custom analytics, and compliance work.

 The hosting side can remain low because the underlying deployment approach benefits from serverless no-cost allowances.
 Firebase App Hosting documentation lists no-cost monthly limits for App Hosting bandwidth and underlying Cloud Run CPU, memory, and request usage, with costs starting after those limits are crossed.

-A buyer is not only licensing code.
-A buyer is licensing a working product pattern: multilingual farmer-facing UI, crop planning flow, diagnosis flow, soil-report flow, weather and market panels, voice affordances, and commercial customisation paths.
+A buyer is not only getting code.
+A buyer is getting a working product pattern: multilingual farmer-facing UI, crop planning flow, pest detection flow, organic and inorganic product suggestions with buy links, soil test report analyzer, nearby crop-price panels, weather panels, voice accessibility, and white-label customisation paths.
 That saves time for organisations that know agriculture but do not want to build the full product layer from scratch.

 For public-sector buyers, the value is outreach and consistency.
 For NGOs, it is field capacity.
 For companies, it is retention and upsell.
 For SaaS platforms, it is a feature expansion.
 For universities and training institutions, it is a teaching and demonstration tool.
 The same core platform can be packaged differently for each buyer.